Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below: Metric measure spaces satisfying

-In order to prove the lower semicontinuity of the slope $|\nabla^-\entv|$ w.r.t.\ strong convergence with moments in $\prob X$ (Proposition~\ref{prop:convlscslope}) we proceed in various steps, adapting the arguments of \cite{Gigli10}. \begin{definition}[Plans with bounded deformation] Let $\tmm:=\rme^{-\Wgh^2}\mm$, where $V$ satisfies \eqref{eq:75}.
-We say that $\ggamma\in\prob{X^2}$ has bounded deformation if
+In order to prove the lower semicontinuity of the slope $|\rmD^-\entv|$ w.r.t.\ strong convergence with moments in $\prob X$ (Proposition~\ref{prop:convlscslope}) we proceed in various steps, adapting the arguments of \cite{Gigli10}. \begin{definition}[Plans with bounded deformation] Let us set $\tmm:={\GGG \rme^{-a^2\Wgh^2}\mm}$, where $V$ satisfies \eqref{eq:75} {\GGG and $a>1.$} We say that $\ggamma\in\prob{X^2}$ has bounded deformation if